cr1m5onk1ng/nala_android_app/README.md

 - [ ] Find the most frequent words that use a certain kanji
 - [ ] Search for semantically related words saved locally
 - [ ] Share words/sentences with AnkiDroid
+- [ ] Import articles and other media from the web
+- [ ] OCR functionality for non-textual content

 ## 📸 Screenshots